DevareddyManoj/sql_retail_sales/README.md

 ## Conclusion

-This project highlights the application of SQL in real-world retail analysis, showcasing the ability to extract actionable insights from data.
-It builds a solid foundation for advanced analytics and business decision-making.
+This project highlights my application of SQL in real-world retail analysis, showcasing my ability to extract actionable insights from data.
+It helped me build a solid foundation for advanced analytics and business decision-making.

 ## How to Use